Kaput & Zösky: Minor characters

-Crazy Joe - A crazed, dirty mercenary, Crazy Joe is after Kaput and Zösky to try to "cream them".
+Crazy Joe – A crazed, dirty mercenary, Crazy Joe is after Kaput and Zösky to try to "cream them".
 It was never revealed what he had against them, but it possibly has to do with Kaput borrowing a massive amount of money off of Crazy Joe.
 He was brainwashed so that he would be little more than a lackey to them, but soon came to his senses and resumed his pursuit of the two.
 He is shown being short and having the same build as Kaput as well as being tan and having tentacles at the bottom of his body.
 His ship resembles Kaput and Zösky's ship.
 Some events had occurred in the show where the deranged villain was forced to join forces with Kaput and Zösky, such as the instance where the three were sent to a mental asylum.

-Office Lady - The Office Lady helps the two on their assumption of power on the office planet.
+Office Lady – The Office Lady helps the two on their assumption of power on the office planet.
 She is a character which is dressed in a suit and wears an air helmet.
 She translates all of the employee complaints to Kaput and Zösky.
-Towards the end of her appearance, she advised the two to leave before lawyers came to "instigate precedings on work-equipment deterioration and attempted intimidation".
+Towards the end of her appearance, she advised the two to leave before lawyers came to "instigate proceedings on work-equipment deterioration and attempted intimidation".
 The Office Lady is voiced by Helen King.

-The Great Ghandizen - The Great Ghandizen is a squat, little ruler with an arsenal of crushing devices with which to crush offenders.
+The Great Ghandizen – The Great Ghandizen is a squat, little ruler with an arsenal of crushing devices with which to crush offenders.
 He made a massive amount of contributions to his planet and is long-lived, being about 600 years old.
 The Great Ghandizen is voiced by John Stocker.

-Marvin the Enchanter - Marvin is a birdlike, bespectacled wizard with a white beard famed for his ability to perform magic of an awesome ability.
+Marvin the Enchanter – Marvin is a birdlike, bespectacled wizard with a white beard famed for his ability to perform magic of an awesome ability.
 He assists Kaput in trying to take the crown of the planet by magically attaching the sword Exkaliput, a clear parody of Excalibur to his hand.
 Marvin is also a play on Merlin of King Arthur lore.
 Marvin the Enchanter is voiced by John Stocker.

-Bobo Bibola - Bobo Bibola is a genie who is the denizen of a lamp which very seldom opens.
+Bobo Bibola – Bobo Bibola is a genie who is the denizen of a lamp which very seldom opens.
 He is against granting Kaput and Zösky wishes because he is tired of doing favors when he gets nothing in return.
 Bobo Bibola is voiced by John Stocker.

-Ghost King - The Ghost King is not exactly dead, nor alive, but he is invisible and considered a ghost.
+Ghost King – The Ghost King is not exactly dead, nor alive, but he is invisible and considered a ghost.
 He takes control of inanimate objects because he lacks a body.
 He is also furious at Kaput and Zösky for ruining his kingdom.

-El Kinga - The current ruler of Diskotekus and a good dancer, El Kinga is a large two-headed ruler, one head sports a pompadour and the other, blond hair.
+El Kinga – The current ruler of Diskotekus and a good dancer, El Kinga is a large two-headed ruler, one head sports a pompadour and the other, blond hair.
 This ruler is not only the leader of his/her planet, but also the most revered dancer.